-The bid documents will be available from the SCM unit upon payment of a non-refundable fee of R 250.00 (Two hundred and fifty rand only) and will also be available on Tender Bulletin/eTender and College website for free.
-The deposit is to be paid into the College's bank account, namely First National Bank, Branch Code: 210821, Account No.: 6203 339 0353.
-Submit proof of deposit prior to collection of the bid document from the SCM office.
-Bid document will be available from Friday, 12th April 2024.
+Ingwe TVET College invites professional, competent and experienced service providers to render the legal services to the College.
+The bid documents will be available from the SCM unit upon payment of a non-refundable fee of R 250.00 (Two hundred and fifty rand only) and be available on College website, Tender Bulletin and eTender for free.
+The deposit is to be paid into the College's bank account, namely First National Bank, Branch Code: 210821, Account No.: 6203 339 0353, with proof of deposit prior to collection of the bid document from the SCM office, bid document will be available on Friday, 23 May 2025.

-Completed Bid documents are to be placed in a sealed envelope endorsed "EXPRESSION OF INTEREST TO PARTICIPATE IN A DATABASE OF CONTRACTORS FOR MECHANICAL ENGINEERING PROJECTS AT NTABANKULU AGRIC CAMPUS- THREE (3) YEAR PERIOD & BID NUMBER INGWE/08/2024" and must be deposited in the bid box/tender box, situated at the Reception Area, at Ingwe Administration Centre, Badibanise A/A Mount Frere 5090 not later than 11H00 on Friday, 03 May 2024, at which bids will be opened in public.
+Completed Bid documents are to be placed in a sealed envelope endorsed "PANEL OF FIVE (05) LAW FIRMS FOR THE PERIOD OF FIVE (05) YEARS - BID NUMBER: INGWE/19/2025" must be deposited in the bid box/tender box, situated at the Reception Area, at Ingwe Administration Centre, Badibanise A/A, Mount Frere 5090 not later than 11H00 on Friday, 13 June 2025.

-THE FOLLOWING MANDATORY DOCUMENTS MUST BE SUBMITTED WITH THE COMPLETED BID DOCUMENT/TENDER DOCUMENT AND FAILURE TO SUBMIT WILL LEAD TO THE BIDS BEING DECLARED NON-RESPONSIVE
+THE FOLLOWING MANDATORY DOCUMENTS MUST BE SUBMITTED WITH QUOTATIONS AND FAILURE TO SUBMIT WILL LEAD TO THE BIDS BEING DECLARED NON-RESPONSIVE:

-- Price(s) quoted must be valid for at least ninety (90) days from date of your offer. - Price(s) quoted must be firm and must be inclusive of VAT. - A valid SARS TAX Compliance status with PIN. - Company municipal Statement of account not later than three (3) months or company lease agreement if renting premises or company ward council letter for non-rate paying areas and rural areas. - Full CSD report (Central Supplier Database). - Joint Ventures to attach: JV Agreement, and letter of Signatory. - Copy of CIDB grading 7ME or Higher. - Valid COIDA certificate.
+- Price(s) quoted must be valid at least ninety (90) days from date of your offer. - Price(s) quoted must be firm and must be inclusive of VAT. - Firm delivery period must be indicated. - A valid Tax Clearance certificate and / or SARS TAX Compliance status with PIN. - Valid Legal Practice Council registration. - Company municipal statement of account not older than three (3) months or company lease agreement if renting premises or affidavit from SAPS stating that the company is not obliged to pay municipal rates or ward council letter confirming the proof of address for the company for non rates paying areas or rural areas. - Updated CSD report (Central Supplier Database). - Joint Ventures to attach: JV Agreement and letter of Signatory.